 Julia A. Clarke is John A. Wilson Professor in Vertebrate Paleontology at the Jackson School of Geosciences, The University of Texas at Austin, and a Howard Hughes Medical Institute Professor.
 She has published over 100 papers including 12 in the journals Nature and Science.
 She is interested in how new structures and functions arise in deep time with a focus on the evolution of dinosaurs including birds.
 She has an international field program in paleontology (e.g. in Antarctica, South America, Asia) as well as leading highly interdisciplinary collaborative teams integrating data on living animals to ask new questions of the fossil record.
 Her research has been funded by the National Science Foundation, The Gordon and Betty Moore Foundation, Humboldt Foundation, The National Geographic Society, Explorers Club, AAAS, Howard Hughes Medical Institute and has been covered by NPR’s Science Friday, The New York Times, Washington Post, National Geographic Magazine, NOVA, and other outlets.
 She is a Fellow of the Royal Society of Biology and received her degrees from Brown University and Yale University.

 I welcome undergraduates in my lab.
-I also teach a research design course "Curiousity to Question" GEO 371T for students to hone their approach to answering questions through writing, visual and quantitative toolkits.
+I also teach a research design course in Spring, "Curiousity to Question" GEO 371T, for students to hone their approach to answering questions through writing, visual and quantitative toolkits.

-Students who take the course also become eligible for additional International summer opportunites and participation in a mentorship network: Geoscience Ambassadors.
+Students who take the course also become eligible for additional International summer opportunities and participation in an outreach and mentorship network: Geoscience Ambassadors. https://www.geoscienceambassadors.net/